 Humana has the cheapest overall Medicare Advantage plan in Independence.
 Their PPO has a 4-star rating and a $0 premium.
-What stands out is the lowest maximum out-of-pocket compared to the other top choices shown.
+What stands out is the lowest maximum out-of-pocket compared to the other top choices.

 Cigna comes in number two.
 The plan shown below has the second-lowest maximum out-of-pocket at $4,900.
-Cigna’s plan also has a 3-star rating.
+Cigna’s program also has a 3-star rating.

 Wellcare shows up at the top as well.
-They generally have very strong benefits in their HMO plans.
+They generally have robust benefits in their HMO plans.
 They are one of the most well-known Medicare companies in the US.

 |PLAN||PREMIUM||MOOP||Plan Type||Star Rating|

 Medicare Supplement plans

-When you’re looking for the most comprehensive coverage you can get along with Medicare, Medicare Supplements in Missouri are your go-to.
-They are standardized by Medicare.
-This means the coverage remains the same no matter where you are, or which company you choose.
+When looking for the most comprehensive coverage to add to Medicare, Medicare Supplements in Missouri are your go-to.
+Medicare standardizes them.
+Standardization means the coverage remains the same no matter where you are or which company you choose.

-These plans work with Original Medicare to fill in the holes that are left up to the beneficiary.
-That’s why they are also called Medigap plans.
-Medicare Supplements don’t cover prescription drugs so it’s important that you enroll in a Part D plan unless you have other creditable prescription coverage.
+These plans work with Original Medicare to fill in the costs left for the beneficiary to pay.
+That’s why they’re also called Medigap plans.
+Medicare Supplements don’t cover prescription drugs, so you must also enroll in a Part D plan unless you have other creditable prescription coverage.
 Going without drug coverage isn’t recommended as it can leave you susceptible to a penalty.

-There are three plans that stand above the rest.
-They are the most popular plans nationwide, as well as in Independence, Missouri.
+Three plans stand above the rest.
+They are the most popular plans nationwide and in Independence, Missouri.

 Plan F is your Cadillac plan.
-You pay your premium and Plan F does the rest.
-It’s a set it and forget it plans
+You pay your premium, and Plan F does the rest.
+It’s a set-it-and-forget-it plan.

-Plan G is great coverage as well.
-It is the other full comprehensive plan.
-The coverage level is the same as Plan F. There is only one difference between the two plans.
-Plan G doesn’t cover Medicare’s annual Part B deductible
+Plan G is excellent coverage as well.
+It’s the other complete comprehensive plan.
+The coverage level is the same as Plan F. There is only one difference between the plans.
+Plan G doesn’t cover Medicare’s annual Part B deductible.

 |LETTER PLAN||LOWEST PREMIUM||HIGHEST PREMIUM|